Bayonetta

-Games
+Video games

 Bayonetta (2009)

-The first game in the series was directed by Hideki Kamiya, who created the Devil May Cry franchise when he was working at Capcom.
+The first game in the series was directed by Hideki Kamiya, who created the Devil May Cry and was involved with the Ōkami franchise while he was working with Capcom.
 It was the third title in Platinum's four-game contract with Sega.
 The game was released on October 29, 2009, in Japan, and was released worldwide in January 2010 for Xbox 360 and PlayStation 3.
 The game received generally positive reviews upon release.
 More than 1.35 million units of the game were shipped.
 Although it was Platinum's most commercially successful game at that time, the company was disappointed with its sales.
-A remastered version for the game was released alongside Vanquish for PlayStation 4 and Xbox One in February 2020.
+A 4K remastered version of the game featuring anti-aliasing, anisotropic filtering, SSAO lighting, scalable texture and shadow quality, and more was released on PC in April 2017.
+The game was ported to Nintendo Switch in 2018, and was bundled alongside Vanquish for PlayStation 4 and Xbox One in February 2020.

 Bayonetta 2 (2014)

-Bayonetta 2 was announced in 2012 during a Nintendo Direct for the Wii U. The decision received backlash from fans, since the game would not be available on PlayStation 3 and Xbox 360.
+Bayonetta 2 was announced in 2012 during a Nintendo Direct for the Wii U. The decision received backlash from fans, since the game would not be available on other platforms.
 Platinum was initially working with Sega to create the sequel, but Sega decided to cancel the game during the game's development.
 Nintendo subsequently revived the project.
 According to producer Atsushi Inaba, the game would not have been possible if they did not get the funding and the support from Nintendo.
 Sega remained as the game's consultant.
 The game was directed by Yusuke Hashimoto, and Kamiya has a supervision role.
 The game was released in 2014 to very positive reviews.
-While sales have not been fully disclosed, by March 2018, Nintendo confirmed the Switch version had sold 400,000 copies during its first nine weeks, compared to the 300,000 copies the Wii U version sold during the same period.
+While sales for the Wii U version have not been fully disclosed, by March 2018, Nintendo confirmed the Switch version had sold 400,000 copies during its first nine weeks, compared to the 300,000 copies the Wii U version sold during the same period.
+As of December 2021, the Switch version has sold 1.04 million copies worldwide.

 Bayonetta 3 (2022)

 A third game in the series was announced by Nintendo at The Game Awards 2017.
 A gameplay trailer was shown at the September Nintendo Direct 2021.
-It was released for the Nintendo Switch on October 28, 2022.
-The game also features a playable teaser for Cereza and the Lost Demon as a secret level.
+It was released for the Nintendo Switch on October 28, 2022, and opened with positive reviews from both critics and fans.
+The game went on to win Best Action Game at the Game Awards 2022.
+The game also features a playable teaser for Cereza and the Lost Demon as a secret level and unlocks a special skin once found.